The Four HIPAA Compliance Rules

 - Assess the type and amount of data involved.

 - Find out who used the PHI illegally or to whom information was disclosed.

 - Chronicle steps taken to mitigate the breach.

-- Send notices of incidents that are determined to be breaches to each patient's last known address by first class mail or email if electronic notifications are authorized.
+- Send notices of breach incidents to each patient's last known address by First Class mail or email if electronic notifications are authorized.

-- The notice must be written in easy-to-understand language and include a summary of how the situation occurred, the date of exposure and other relevant details.
+- If the Breach Notification Rule is broken, write notices in easy-to-understand language and include a summary of how the situation occurred, the date of exposure, and other relevant details.